nadath/nadath.github.io/_posts/2023-07-16-hacked-jekyll.md

 I liked this coder-hacker theme called Hacked Jekyll and used it as a homepage.
 I added a photo gallery, a draggable navigation bar (idea inspired by draggable posts on [Anon](http://anon.com.hk)), and a blog page.

-Many thanks to these references:
+Big thanks to these references:
 1. [A simple image gallery in Jekyll without plugins](https://dmnfarrell.github.io/software/jekyll-galleries)
 2. [Create a Draggable HTML Element](https://www.w3schools.com/howto/howto_js_draggable.asp)